 (c) Ensure that all reports are made public in the manner provided in this Part.]

-7. A Party that has conducted an environmental impact assessment under a relevant legal instrument or framework or a global, regional, subregional or sectoral body, shall publish the environmental impact assessment report through the clearing-house mechanism.

 8. [Planned] [Proposed] activities that meet the criteria set out in paragraph 5 shall be subject to monitoring, reporting and review in the same manner as provided in this Part and reports are to be made public in the manner provided in this Part.